 Contract completion date: Spring 2017

 !!
 TRAFFIC LAYOUT CHANGE !

-Lisnasoo Road is closed to access to or from the A26 until the end of October 2016.
+Lisnasoo Road is closed to access to or from the A26 until the 24th December 2016.
 Diversion routes are in place.

 For up to date information in regards to traffic management in place in connection with these works please click on the link below;

 To view the A26 Dualling Newsletter please clink on the link below;